Richárd Rapport: 2023

+2024

+Rapport played the role of Ding's Second for the World Chess Championship 2024 between Ding Liren and Gukesh Dommaraju.

+National Federation

 In May 2022, Rapport announced his intention to switch federations and represent Romania, as part of a sponsorship deal with Serbian-owned Superbet Romania.
 It was officially announced that he would be switching federations in September 2022.